Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Conclusion

-We thank research assistants Sophia Goffe and Wael Mohamed for their contributions to this project.
-Some of the results presented in this paper were obtained using the Chameleon testbed~\cite{keahey2020lessons} supported by the National Science Foundation.
+\begin{acks} We thank research assistants Sophia Goffe and Wael Mohamed for their contributions.
+This research was funded by the Colgate University Faculty Research Council and the Colgate University Department of Computer Science.
+Some of the results presented in this paper were obtained using the Chameleon testbed~\cite{keahey2020lessons} supported by the National Science Foundation. \end{acks}